Bosch vs DeWalt: Which Power Tool Brand is Better in 2023?

 The DWE315K from DeWalt offers a higher maximum speed of 22,000 OPM, which can be helpful in some settings.
 However, unless you’re looking for maximum speed, it can be difficult to gauge exactly what speed the tool is operating at because the speed is not controlled by a dial but is determined by how hard you squeeze the trigger.

 Bosch JS470E vs DeWalt DW331K Jigsaw

 The jigsaw is a capable and flexible cutting tool.
 The Bosch JS470E and the DeWalt DW331K are similar tools, and we compare them to see which is the best jigsaw of the two popular models.

-The DeWalt DW331K has a 6.5A motor and offers a variable speed between 500 SPM and 3,100 SPM.
-It incorporates a dust blower to keep your workpiece and workbench clear, uses quick-change T-shank blades, but it lacks LED work lights, which is not only unusual in this specific type of device but DeWalt tools, in general.
+The DeWalt DW331K has a 6.5A motor and a variable speed between 500 SPM and 3,100 SPM.
+It incorporates a dust blower to keep your workpiece and workbench clear and uses quick-change T-shank blades but lacks LED work lights, which is unusual for this device and DeWalt tools in general.

 The Bosch JS470E has a more powerful 7-amp motor and similar variable speed options up to 3,100 SPM.
-It is easier to control than the DeWalt and has more power, which should prevent the blade snagging and prevent the motor from stalling during cutting.
-However, the extra power does mean that this model of jigsaw tends to run hot.
+It is easier to control than the DeWalt and has more power, which should prevent the blade from snagging and prevent the motor from stalling during cutting.
+However, the extra power means that it tends to run hot.
 Fortunately, the blade can be removed safely without having to touch it.